AI Regulatory Tracker

 FDA Issues Draft Guidance on Lifecycle Management of AI-Based Medical Device Software

 FDA released comprehensive draft guidance outlining expectations for transparency, clinical validation, algorithm updates, and post-market monitoring of AI-enabled medical devices.
-The guidance applies to mental health AI systems classified as medical devices and emphasizes continuous monitoring requirements throughout the product lifecycle.
+The guidance applies to AI chatbot systems classified as medical devices and emphasizes continuous monitoring requirements throughout the product lifecycle.

 December 2024